5pence/photo-store/README.md

 ## 🌐 Domain & Branding

-This site is going to be hosted on a url chosen to reflect my diverse creative work across photography, coding, and digital content.
+The site is going to be hosted on **spencers.studio**, reflecting my diverse creative work across photography, coding, and digital content.

 ### **Sections of the Site**
 - **Home** – Introduction to the site and its purpose
-- **Photography** – Portfolio showcase & potential sale of prints
+- **Photography** – Portfolio showcase with **Masonry Grid layout** & potential sale of prints
 - **Coding** – Highlights of my coding experience, projects, and services
 - **Blog** – Casual updates, tutorials, and insights into my work
 - **Store** – Digital & physical products (filters, presets, prints, coding tools)